Anxiety - What's worrying you?

 Clinical Depression

 When Clinical depression occurs it is indicated by symptoms that last nearly all day long for two weeks or more.
-These Symptoms will either be a generally depressed mood or a lowering of interest in being active.
+These symptoms will either be a generally depressed mood or a lowering of interest in being active.

-In order to be “classified” as Clinical Depression we would normally expect there to be about four, or perhaps more, of the following additional symptoms to be present:
+In order to be “classified” as Clinical Depression we would normally expect there to be about four, or more, of the following additional symptoms to be present:

 • Weight Loss or Weight Gain